samuelyeshua/php-mega-nz-api/README.md

 This library takes care of not disabling https certificate checking when calling for mega servers.

-This library is in construction, only few of its methods are available, but contributions are welcome!
+This API is in construction, only few of its methods are available, but contributions are welcome!

 This library is inspired by the [smartinm/mega-php-client](https://github.com/smartinm/mega-php-client) library and the